Telling Lies in America

 Telling Lies in America is a 1997 period coming-of-age drama film directed by Guy Ferland and written by Joe Eszterhas.

 Plot

 Karchy Jonas is a 17-year-old high-school student and immigrant from Hungary trying to find his way in the world.
 He meets radio personality Billy Magic, who takes him under his wing.
 However, unbeknownst to Karchy, authorities are after Billy for accepting payola from record companies to give their songs air time.
 Billy gives Karchy a part-time job because he realizes that Karchy cheated and lied to win his (Billy's) radio contest, and thus would be a perfect assistant in the scam.
 Karchy does not realize that his involvement may jeopardize his and his father's prospective U.S. citizenship.
-Karchy pursues a co-worker at the local grocery store where he works, only to find out that she became engaged to their employer, Henry.
+Karchy pursues a co-worker at the local grocery store where he works and eventually does have sex with her, only to find out that she became engaged to their employer, Henry.
 Karchy idolizes Billy but ultimately realizes how corrupted, bitter, and cynical he actually is.
+Karchy commits perjury on the stand, but decides not to idealize Billy any longer.
+Billy gets a new gig at another radio station under user the name “Billy Lightning”.